 9 Coordination

-Coordination with ITU-T, in particular Study Group 17 or its successor, ITU-D Question 7/1 on persons with disabilities, as well as other relevant organizations, including FIRST, IMPACT, APCERT, OAS CICTE, OECD, RIRs, NOGs, M3AAWG and others.
-Given the existing level of technical expertise on the issue in these groups, all documents (questionnaires, interim reports, draft final reports, etc.) should be sent to them for comment and input prior to being submitted to the full ITU-D study group for comment and approval.
+Coordination is required with ITU-T, on security, in particular Study Group 17 which is responsible for building confidence and security in the use of information and communication technologies, as well as other relevant organizations, including FIRST, IMPACT, APCERT, OAS CICTE, OECD, APEC, RIRs, NGOs, M3AAWG, UCENET and others.
+Given the existing level of technical expertise on the issue in these groups, all documents (questionnaires, interim reports, draft final reports, etc.) should be sent to Study Group 17 for comment and input prior to being submitted to the full ITU-D study group for comment and approval.

 10 BDT programme link